jray272/FineCookingArchivePythonClient/README.md

 Unfortunately, the Mac OS X version of the client was built as a 32-bit Application and thus no longer runs on Catalina (10.15) since 32-bit app support was dropped in this version.
 As such, the archive is far less useful because it is no longer searchable.

 Fortunately, the database used to serve the client is just a sqlite database with a fairly simple schema.
-Because of this, making an alternative client isn't hard to do and it may even be possible to exceed the original client's feature set (albeit with a command line interface).
+Because of this, making an alternative client isn't hard to do (albeit with a command line interface).

 The archive is tough to find these days, but may be able to be purchased [here](https://www.amazon.com/Fine-Cooking-2015-Magazine-Archive/dp/1631865978/).
 The name on the box is *Fine Cooking Magazine Archive 1994 to 2015*.

+Created with love for my mom but also as a fun little side project for me.